Does Sustainability Start From Within?

 The Inner Development Goals were developed to equip individuals and organizations with the inner qualities that enable them to take the kinds of action that will result in transformative efforts around climate change.

 A description of the Inner Development Goals (IDGs), a set of 23 key human development skills across five dimensions, includes such terms and phrases as “being,” “relating,” and “inner compass,” which can come off as overly abstract and hard to pin down.
-Even Daniel Hires, chief marketing officer for the nonprofit Inner Development Goals Foundation, which created the IDG Framework, thought the IDGs sounded “a little woo woo” when he first heard them, he told Convene in an interview earlier this year.
+However, when Daniel Hires, chief marketing officer for the nonprofit Inner Development Goals Foundation, first heard about them, he immediately recognized the potential: Depending on who you speak to, inner development can sound “a little woo woo” he told Convene in an interview earlier this year, and so the IDG Framework aims to give a clear and science-based structure to overcome some of the skepticism.

 Asian man black hair